 Lawyers will not find this ruling surprising at all.
 This is a standard tenet of common law.

 However, many privacy professionals are not necessarily so experienced in the way the law works.
-Those companies whose privacy teams are experts in technology, security and policy, and not law, may overlook the need, or lack the skills, to ensure that the way their local offices operate reflects what the privacy structure expects, creating legal vulnerabilities in the process.
+Those companies whose privacy teams are experts in technology, security and policy, and not law, may overlook the need to ensure that the way their local offices operate reflects what the privacy structure expects, creating legal vulnerabilities in the process.

 This is presumably exactly what has happened to Uber.
 Rather than their legal and privacy team trying to pull off a ruse based on a technicality, it appears that there is a clear mismatch between what the privacy structure anticipated of the local entities’ roles and how they acted in reality.

 As we have said in these Data Privacy news blogs many times before, data privacy is a multi-faceted discipline, and far more complex in practice than many realise.